 Anastagus planted his staff in front of him and steepled his fingers.
 His head and shoulders loomed over Eobin, his eyes dark and rich as horse chestnuts.

 Iothe’s eyes slipped to his staff.
-Smooth, smoke-grey wood rested beneath Anastagus’s fingers, the same shade as his flowing robes, and at the staff’s top sat a latticed orb like a ball of spider’s web.
+Smooth, smoke-grey wood rested beneath Anastagus’s fingers, the same shade as his flowing robes, and at the staff’s top sat an orb of latticed threads.

 ‘No need to panic yet.’
 Anastagus ushered Eobin over next to Iothe with the end of his staff.
 ‘Now, what were the two of you doing out here?’